Factbox - The cost of tennis academies

-LONDON Here are some details about three top international tennis academies that aim to train some of the tennis stars of the future.
+LONDON (Reuters) - Here are some details about three top international tennis academies that aim to train some of the tennis stars of the future.

 Mouratoglou Tennis Academy